 Any potatoes with soft, wet, damaged areas or deep holes will not store and should be pulled for immediate home use or composting.
 Larger, open or broken surfaces will cure.
 Curing forms a second, tougher skin over this fragile outer layer and potatoes with these minor blemishes can be safely stored.
-For more on how to grade your potatoes, visit our friends at Mother Earth News.

 After laying in the sun for up to an hour, spread your sweet potatoes out and allow them to dry somewhere away from the sun that is at least 45 degrees Fahrenheit for a few hours.
 Remember, prior to this stage, we have not washed our sweet potatoes.
 You can shake off excess soil, but washing will encourage rot.
 You only want to wash your sweet potato immediately prior to cooking.
 It is still critical to handle the sweet potatoes very gently, as their delicate skin is still very susceptible to scratching and bruising.

 As a note, the very small or damaged potatoes may not be exceptionally sweet, as they have not yet been cured.
 Some people compare the flavor as more similar to Irish Potatoes, so you may wish to use discretion when using them in recipes at this stage.
 The rest of the potatoes can be placed into baskets or cardboard boxes for further curing and storage.